TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/1-Preqrequisites.rst

 * **John Doe** to be your name.
 * **john.doe@example.com** to be your email address that you used for all accounts.
 * **john-doe** to be your TYPO3.org username.
-* A TYPO3 **legacy mode** installation (Non-Composer) with MariaDB 10.11 and PHP 8.2.
+* A TYPO3 **legacy mode** installation (Non-Composer) with MariaDB 10.11 and PHP 8.5.

-Adjust any occurences of this to match your environment.
+Adjust any occurrences of this to match your environment.